-Changes by employers in the number of hours worked, schedule, location or responsibilities to preclude the taking of a leave guaranteed under the Family Medical Leave Act (FMLA) are also prohibited.
+Changes by employers in the number of hours worked, schedule, location, or responsibilities to preclude the taking of a leave guaranteed under the Family and Medical Leave Act (FMLA) are also prohibited.

-Employers cannot transfer staff to another job in order to discourage an employee from taking a leave.
-In addition, workers are guaranteed access to a substantially equivalent job upon their return to the workplace after completing a leave.
+Employers cannot transfer staff to another job to discourage an employee from taking a leave.
+Also, workers are guaranteed access to a substantially equivalent job upon their return to the workplace after completing a leave.

 Employer Best Practices

-If you are concerned about your job responsibilities being changed, it's a good idea to see if you can discuss the situation with your manager or your company's Human Resources department to see if there is a way you can work out a solution that is agreeable to both yourself and your employer.
+If you are concerned about your job responsibilities being changed, it's a good idea to see if you can discuss the situation with your manager or your company's Human Resources department to see if there is a way you can work out a solution that is agreeable to everyone involved.

 The information contained in this article is not legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.